dnridwn/dnridwn/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ERP and my personal Chatting App
-- 🌱 I’m currently learning NodeJs an Python for Backend
+- 🌱 I’m currently learning NodeJs and Python for Backend
 - 📫 How to reach me: denridwansaputra@gmail.com